Cybersecurity and Applied AI career insights

 A security clearance opens doors to some of the highest-paying cybersecurity jobs in government and defense contracting.
 Cleared professionals earn 20-40% more than non-cleared peers in comparable roles.
 The clearance backlog means employers strongly prefer candidates who already hold active clearances, making an existing clearance a significant career asset.

-Cybersecurity professionals who regularly work with Security Clearance include SOC Analyst, Security Engineer, Incident Responder, Penetration Tester.
+Cybersecurity professionals who work with Security Clearance include SOC Analyst, Security Engineer, Incident Responder, Penetration Tester.
 These roles apply Security Clearance knowledge within the Career Development domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.